 To be prolific, you need to maximize the time you have available for creating.
 When I’m in the studio, I start multiple pieces of art at a time.
-When a new paint layer on one canvas needs to dry, I pick up another canvas and start the next piece.
-When I have 3-4 pieces to switch between, I am able to use the dry time of one canvas to make progress on another.
+That way, when a new paint layer on one canvas needs to dry, I pick up another canvas and start the next piece.
+Suddenly I have 3-6 pieces to switch between, and I am able to use the dry time of one canvas to make progress on another.

 4. Understand and adjust your style for speed.

 All creators have their own process.
 Some artists spend weeks and weeks working on highly detailed works of art, and artists like me spend a week creating multiple pieces of art.
 I’m not asking you to rush your process, for that will definitely affect the end product, but I will ask that you find creative ways to adapt your style for speed.

 If you work with large detailed art, it’s unreasonable to expect you to make multiple pieces in a week as I do.
 But, if you take your style and adapt it to a much smaller surface, you can create more work, faster.
 These pieces can be used for video content, as smaller impulse buys in your online store, or just as practice.

 Continue to work on your usual creations at the pace you need to, but to be prolific, start thinking about creative ways to quickly create without losing quality.
 Think of it like a fun challenge.